Samsung/ONE-vscode/docs/Tutorial.md

 ## Compile a model

 Now, you can compile the model by clicking `▶` icon on a cfg file.
-Below cfg file in ONE explorer, you can find files during compilation, e.g., various `*.circle` file and the final target file compiled for your backend.
+Below cfg file in ONE explorer, you can find generated files by compilation, e.g., various `*.circle` file and the final target file compiled for your backend.

-## Profiling a model
+## Profile a model

 You can add `Profile` step into cfg file, which will generate json file in Chrome Tracing format, which has timeline data.
 You can find the json file below cfg file in ONE explorer.
 ONE-vscode provides embedded GUI viewer to see the json file.